 Depending on the nature of the research project, local processes will need to be followed regarding police checks or similar for projects with participants who are at risk adults or children.

-All students are required to attend the Induction on Tuesday 19 September 2023 from 7pm to 9pm.
+All students are required to attend the Induction on Friday 16 February 2024 at 7pm.
 The Zoom details will be emailed to you.

 |Module||Month/Year||Lecture twice a week